hamzafx5/sweet-js/README.md

 # sweet-js
-simple javaScript library for interacting with the DOM
+Is a simple javaScript library for interacting with the DOM And adding additional featuers that helps you create interactive websites faster